On $\ell_p$-hyperparameter Learning via Bilevel Nonsmooth Optimization

 \section{Smoothing Method for Nonconvex Nonsmooth Bilevel Program}

-For the problem \eqref{eqn:bilevel}, {one may think of} the one-level problem obtained by replacing the lower problem constraint with its first-order optimality condition \cite[10.1~Theorem]{rockafellar2009variational} represented in terms of (general) subgradient \footnote{{For precise definitions of a subgradient of a nonconvex function, see {Appendix} or Chapter~8 of \cite{rockafellar2009variational}. }}, i.e.,
+For problem \eqref{eqn:bilevel}, one may think of the one-level problem obtained by replacing the lower problem constraint with its first-order optimality condition \citep[10.1~Theorem]{rockafellar2009variational} represented in terms of (general) subgradient \footnote{{For precise definitions of a subgradient of a nonconvex function, see Appendix\,\ref{appendix:lemma} in this paper or Chapter~8 of \citep{rockafellar2009variational}. }}, i.e.,

 Notice that $G(\w,\bar{\blambda})+\lambda_1R_1(\w)$ is not convex with respect to $\w$ generally.
 Hence, the feasible region of \eqref{eq:0615-2056} can be larger than that of the original problem \eqref{eqn:bilevel} because not only the global optimal solutions of the lower-level problem but also its local optimal solutions are feasible solutions for \eqref{eq:0615-2056}.
-In that sense, the problem \eqref{eq:0615-2056} is modified from the original one, but solving \eqref{eq:0615-2056} seems reasonable because searching the best hyperparameter $\blambda$ in the wider space may lead to better prediction performance and above all, there is no way to solve the bilevel optimization problem \eqref{eqn:bilevel} as it is.
+In that sense, problem \eqref{eq:0615-2056} is modified from the original one, but solving it may lead to better prediction performance because the best hyperparameter $\lambda$ is searched in the wider space and above all, there is no way to solve the bilevel optimization problem \eqref{eqn:bilevel} as it is.